KCDO/ncg-cancer-modules-abdm/README.md

 # Cancer modules Abdm Profile Generator

 ## Intention
-provide useful utilities like fhir data generator and validation provide example code snippets
+Provide useful utilities like fhir data generator and validation.

 ## Before you begin, ensure you have met the following requirements: